graalvm/workshops/native-image/containerisation/index.md

 1. You have built a Spring Boot application with a HTTP endpoint, `/jibber`
 2. You have successfully containerised it

-Now we'll look at how you can create a native executable from our application using GraalVM Native Image.
+Now we'll look at how you can create a native executable from your application using GraalVM Native Image.
 This native executable is going to have a number of interesting characteristics, namely:

 1. It is going to start really fast
 2. It will use fewer resources than its corresponding Java application

-You can use the native image tooling installed with GraalVM to build a native executable of an application from the command line, but as you are using Maven already you are going to use the [GraalVM Native Build Tools for Maven](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) which will conveniently allow you to carry on using maven to build :)
+You can use the native image tooling installed with GraalVM to build a native executable of an application from the command line, but as you are using Maven already, you are going to use the [GraalVM Native Build Tools for Maven](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html) which will conveniently allow you to carry on using maven to build :)

-One way of adding support for building a native executable is to use a Maven [profile](https://maven.apache.org/guides/introduction/introduction-to-profiles.html), which will allow you to decide whether you want to just build the JAR, or the native executable.
+One way of adding support for building a native executable is to use a Maven [profile](https://maven.apache.org/guides/introduction/introduction-to-profiles.html), which will allow you to decide whether you want to just build the JAR file, or the native executable.

-In the Maven `pom.xml` file provided in the lab we have added a profile that allows for building a native executable.
+In the Maven `pom.xml` file provided, we have added a profile that builds a native executable.
 Let's take a closer look:

 First you need to declare the profile and give it a name.